OliverLeitner/qemu-scripts/README.md

 ## why?

-ive been using virt-manager / libvirtd for years now, they have their place in running stable vm guests, however, virt-manager has its limitations if you really want to go the virsh way, youll have to add some qemu start parameters anyways to get non-virt-manager qemu parameters in plus youve always got the overhead of wrapping libvirtd around your qemu, thus the latency will be higher...
+ive been using virt-manager / libvirtd for years now, they have their place in running stable vm guests, however, virt-manager has its limitations. if you really want to go the virsh way, youll have to add some qemu start parameters anyways to get non-virt-manager qemu parameters in plus youve always got the overhead of wrapping libvirtd around your qemu, thus the latency will be higher...